 The art is done by the original character designer of Miku and I have to say, he(?)

 does not disappoint.

 However, the series is nothing beyond some decent art and some silly stories.
 If you're a Miku fan or you want something that's a little bit out of the ordinary, then it might be worth your time.
 If not, much better manga out there than this.

 The artist "KEI" should be familiar to all Hatsune Miku fans.
 Not only is he her father/designer, he frequently draws covers for the PSP/Vita/PS3 games as well and even has art books dedicated to Miku.
-He made this manga is made with a very simple goal in mind: To please "Vocaloid" fans.
-And that's what it did.
+He made this manga with a very simple goal in mind: To please "Vocaloid" fans.
+And that's what he did.

-Every Vocaloid characters created at the time are present here.
+Every major Vocaloid characters are present here.
 But the catch is, they are completely out of character, every single one of them:

 - Rin is a Tsundere girl.

 - Meiko is Miku's parent, always drinking alcohol.